saucelabs/sauce_bindings/dotnet/CONTRIBUTING.md

 1. Pull down the solution
 2. Use ` dotnet pack simple.sauce.csproj` to create a local Nuget package that you can debug It will appear in a directory similar to this `C:\Source\SauceLabs\simple_sauce\dotnet\Simple.Sauce\bin\Debug`
+3. In a 2nd solution where you want to test the integration of the Simple Sauce Nuget package, you can install the local version of Simple Sauce following these instructions https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli